CS331-SoftwareEngineering/Verolla/use_cases.md

 ### Historical Data View
 This use case allows users to view previously collected system metrics over selected time ranges such as daily, weekly, or monthly.
 The system retrieves stored data and presents it in a structured format to help users analyze trends and performance patterns.

-### View Logs
-This use case allows users to access system and application logs generated during system operation.
-Logs provide detailed information about events, errors, and system activities for monitoring and troubleshooting purposes.

 ### Log Filtering and Searching
 This use case enables users to filter and search logs based on specific criteria such as date, severity level, or service name.
 This helps users quickly locate relevant log entries for debugging and analysis.